 You can restart the iPhone by holding the Power button.
 After it has finished starting up, simply enter your passcode when prompted to get to your Home screen.

-Note that you can also shut down your iPhone by holding down the Power button on the side of the iPhone for three seconds, then move the slider to the right.
+Note that you can also shut down your iPhone by holding down the Power button on the side of the iPhone for three seconds and then moving the slider to the right.

 Do you like putting your iPhone into Low Power Mode to save battery life?
 Find out how to add a Low Power Mode button to the Control Center and make it a little easier to turn Low Power Mode on and off.